ubuntu-mate/ubuntu-mate.org/blog/20160421-ubuntu-mate-xenial-final-release.md

 # Thank You!

-**Ubuntu MATE 16.04 LTS has not just been in development for 6 months.
-Ubuntu MATE 16.04 LTS has been in development for nearly 2 years.
-Since the project started in June 2014 this release, this our first official LTS, is what we've been working towards.
-This was the goal we had firmly in our sights every step of the way.**
+> **Ubuntu MATE 16.04 LTS has not just been in development for 6 months.
+Ubuntu
+> MATE 16.04 LTS has been in development for nearly 2 years.
+Since the project
+> started in June 2014 this release, this our first official LTS, is what we've
+> been working towards.
+This was the goal we had firmly in our sights every step
+> of the way.**
+>

-**I extend my sincere thanks to everyone who has contributed to Ubuntu MATE over the last 22 months.
-None of this would have been possible without the countless contributions from the amazing Ubuntu MATE community.
-I can't thank you all enough for what you've helped create.
-I only hope this release makes you all proud.**
+> **I extend my sincere thanks to everyone who has contributed to Ubuntu MATE over
+> the last 22 months.
+None of this would have been possible without the
+> countless contributions from the amazing Ubuntu MATE community.
+I can't thank
+> you all enough for what you've helped create.
+I only hope this release makes
+> you all proud.**
+>
+> *Martin Wimpress, Ubuntu MATE Project Leader.*

 <div align="center">
 <img src="/gallery/blog/ubuntu-mate-1604-final.png" alt="Ubuntu MATE 16.04 LTS Final Release" />